x0k/mk/README.md

   By default segment is not defined.

 - The end of a segment is determined by indentation changes or the end of the file.
-- If no segment is defined for a line, the line will be added to each segment defined below.
+- If segment is not defined for a line, the line will be added to each segment defined below.
+- Allowed file names `recipes`, `Recipes`, `recipe`, `Recipe`